-most of the pixels in an image belong to easy to predict regions governed by the room layout (e.g., ceiling, walls), the standard pixel-wise error metrics (e.g., $\ell_1$ ) are dominated by them and consequently insensitive to fine-grained changes.
-Thus, besides standard Direct metrics, we report Perceptual error metric (e.g., normal $\rightarrow$ curvature) that evaluate the same prediction, but with a non-uniform attention to pixel properties.
+Quantitative evaluations are provided in Tab.
+1 for Replica dataset and Taskonomy datasets on depth, normal, reshading, and pixel-wise semantic prediction tasks.
+Learning with consistency led to large improvements in most of the setups.
+As most of the pixels in an image belong to easy to predict regions governed by the room layout (e.g. ceiling, walls), the standard pixel-wise error metrics (e.g. l_1) are dominated by them and consequently insensitive to fine-grained changes.
+Thus, besides standard Direct metrics, we report Perceptual error metric (e.g. normal \rightarrow curvature) that evaluate the same prediction, but with a non-uniform attention to pixel properties.
 Each perceptual error provides a different angle, and the optimal results would have a low error for all metrics.

-The corresponding Standard Error for the reported numbers are provided in supplementary material, which show the trends are statistically significant.
 Tab.
 1 also includes evaluation of the networks when trained with little data (0.25% subset of Taskonomy dataset), which shows the consistency constraints are useful under low-data regime as well.